 Ankeny UCC is an organizing congregation and, as of 2018, a member institution of A Mid-Iowa Organizing Strategy (AMOS).
 By listening to our neighbors, we build relational power to pursue justice in our community.

 The Bible tells us that, after Peter professed his love for Jesus, Jesus instructed him to “feed my sheep.”
 We know that all people on earth are loved children of God, and so we look for ways to live that love in our communities and beyond.
-We were an early supporter of the Ankeny BackPack Project, supporting hungry kids in the Ankeny Schools with backpacks filled with foods and a charter member of the Des Moines Area Religious Council, which runs 16 food pantries in greater Des Moines, including in Ankeny.
+We were an early supporter of the Ankeny BackPack Project, supporting hungry kids in the Ankeny Schools with backpacks filled with food, and a charter member of the Des Moines Area Religious Council, which runs 16 food pantries in greater Des Moines, including in Ankeny.

-Our Sunday School frequently visits local retirement communities (like Mill-Pond, across the street) to sing and visit with residents, and we have a community garden that produces fresh fruit and vegetables for people living on fixed incomes.
+Our Sunday School frequently visits local retirement communities (like Mill-Pond, across the street) to sing and visit with residents, and we have a community garden that produces fresh fruits and vegetables for people living on fixed incomes.
 For those we know have need of tangible symbols of the love of God, we offer prayer shawls.

-Our commitment to the state and national settings of the United Church of Christ leads us to support UCC camps at Pilgrim Heights in Montour, to respond to calls from the UCC’s Global Ministries for help across the globe and to be one of the UCC’s proud Five for Five churches, participating in each of the five denominational offerings every year.
+Our commitment to the state and national settings of the United Church of Christ leads us to support UCC camps at Pilgrim Heights in Montour, to respond to calls from the UCC’s Global Ministries for help across the globe, and to be one of the UCC’s proud Five for Five churches, participating in each of the five denominational offerings every year.

-UCC Global Mininstries work in Zimbabwe.
+UCC Global Mininstries’ work in Zimbabwe.
 Come, serve with us!